oracle/python-cx_Oracle/doc/src/subscription.rst

 .. attribute:: Subscription.rowids

    This read-only attribute returns True or False specifying if rowids will be included in notifications sent using this subscription.

-This attribute is deprecated and will be removed in a future version of cx_Oracle.
-Use the qos attribute instead (masked with the constant SUBSCR_QOS_ROWIDS).
+   .. deprecated:: 5.3
+      Use :data:`~cx_Oracle.SUBSCR_QOS_ROWIDS` masked with the qos attribute instead.

 .. attribute:: Subscription.timeout